IBM/ibm-cos-sdk-python/README.md

 ## Notice

+IBM deprecated Python 2.7 and 3.4 support on January 31, 2020.
+IBM will deprecate support for Python 3.5 on September 30, 2020.
-IBM is officially deprecating support of Python versions 2.7 & 3.4.
-All clients need to upgrade to version 3.5 or greater by January 31, 2020.
+All clients need to upgrade to version 3.6 or greater.

 ## Documentation